boyter/boyter.org/content/posts/implement-go-channels-java.md

     }

     public void run() throws InterruptedException {
-        // spawn as many workers as we want to deal with the queue, similar to usage of the go keyword in go var threads = new ArrayList<Thread>(this.WORKERS);
+        // spawn as many workers as we want to deal with the queue, similar to usage of the go keyword in Go var threads = new ArrayList<Thread>(this.WORKERS);
         for (int i = 0; i < this.WORKERS; i++) {
             var processor = new Thread(this::process);